Iqraaziz07/PYTHON_PROJECT-AI_chatbot/README.md

 ## Future Improvements

-1.Add more conversation patterns
+- Add more conversation patterns
-2.Improve chatbot intelligence using machine learning 3.Enhance the web interface
+- Improve chatbot intelligence using machine learning
+- Enhance the web interface
-4.Add voice-based interaction
+- Add voice-based interaction

-Built with python and Nltk
+*Built with python and Nltk.*